 professional, family, property, business, social and financial;

-2. Either you or your local or foreign sponsor have sufficient funds in order to support yourself without recourse to work, if you are applying for a tourist visas.
+2. Either you or your local or foreign sponsor have sufficient funds in order to support yourself without recourse to work, if you are applying for a tourist visa.
 The requirements for other visas are different.
-A sponsor does not mean a host, who is merely offering their residence for your accommodation.
-Also, that you will not be spending a substantial amount of your annual income on the trip, and that you will be financially secure after your trip, based on a reasonable financial budget provided;
+A sponsor does not mean a host, who is merely offering their residence for your accommodation, but someone who is funding your trip for a specific purpose.
+Your holiday should be affordable: you should not be spending a substantial amount of your annual income, so that you will be financially secure after your trip.
+Provide a reasonable trip budget to ascertain this

-3. You have a clear plan for your trip whether business, tourist or staying with friends or relatives; from day to day as well.
-You may choose to include your initial correspondence for meetings, tours and flights, or other tentative bookings
+3. You have a clear plan for your trip whether it be business, tourist or staying with friends or relatives; from day to day.
+You may choose to include your initial correspondence for meetings, tours, domestic flights, or other tentative bookings relevant to your itinerary.

-If the standard documentation does not demonstrate these objectives sufficiently, you should provide other documentation, even though it has not been specified, to establish these three things.
+If the standard documentation does not demonstrate these objectives sufficiently, you should provide other documentation, even though they have not been specified, to establish these three things.